Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Summary and Conclusion

 In this paper, we have developed a model-independent technique for fitting the cross-component of shear, $\gx$, by integrating kinematic and photometric measurements.
 Building on the work of dBD15 and DiG21, we employed symmetry properties of a galaxy's velocity field and photometric axes to refine the shear parameter estimation.

 We first characterized our approach using idealized mock data, varying parameters for shear, position angle, inclination, and noise to explore the robustness and limitations of our method.
 Our nonparametric kinematic model showed improved precision over traditional parametric models, particularly when combined with photometric data.
 The addition of applied $\gp$ increases scatter in the fit for $\gx$ with the combined model.
 However, for values of $\gp$ up to 0.2, the uncertainty remains an improvement on both kinematic and nonparametric approaches tested without $\gp$ applied.
+Further, we demonstrate the necessity to align the galaxy major axis (kinematic, or unlensed) with the detector $x$-axis.
+We also explored the effect of asymmetries in the velocity field with mock data created with a linearly varying kinematic position angle and find a small systematic bias, but no increase in scatter.

-Applying our model to a realistic dataset of 358 halos from the Illustris TNG simulations, we achieved a significant reduction in the uncertainty of $\gx$, demonstrating an overall uncertainty of $0.039$.
-These results represent a substantial improvement over a previous parametric approach by DW23, which reported uncertainties around 0.078 on the same dataset.
+Applying our model to a realistic dataset of 358 halos from the Illustris TNG simulations, we achieved a significant reduction in the uncertainty of $\gx$, demonstrating an overall uncertainty of $0.039$ and core uncertainty of $0.016$.
+These results represent a substantial improvement over a previous parametric approach by DW23, which reported an overall uncertainty of $0.078$ and core uncertainty of $0.030$ on the same dataset.

 Additionally, we introduced a method for identifying and discarding outliers using Moran’s I-test for spatial autocorrelation.
-This technique effectively filtered out halos with coherent patterns in their residuals, reducing the overall uncertainty to $0.028$.
+This technique effectively filtered out halos with coherent patterns in their residuals, reducing the overall uncertainty to $0.028$ (core $0.014$).

-Our findings highlight the potential of integrating kinematic and photometric data in weak-lensing studies, offering a more precise measurement of weak-lensing shear.
+Our findings highlight the potential of integrating kinematic and photometric data in weak lensing studies, offering a more precise measurement of weak lensing shear.